Frequently Asked Questions

 - Graduates of foreign nursing schools who are licensed outside of the United States are required to pass the Qualifying Exam of the Commission on Graduates of Foreign Nursing Schools (CGFNS).

-- Ability to meet the school's Technical Standards for nursing practice (posted on the nursing website).
+- Ability to meet the school's Technical Standards for nursing practice

 What happens if my GPA is below a 2.5?